-Regulatory Authority: 24 CFR §5.233(a)(2) - HCV and Public Housing
+Regulatory Authority: 24 CFR § 5.233(a)(2) - HCV and Public Housing

-Regulatory Authority: 24 CFR §960.259(c) - Public Housing
+Regulatory Authority: 24 CFR § 960.259(c) - Public Housing

-Regulatory Authority: 24 CFR §982.516(a) - HCV
+Regulatory Authority: 24 CFR § 982.516(a) - HCV

 Description: PHAs are required to use the Enterprise Income Verification (EIV) System for verification of family income at the annual examination.
 24 CFR §960.259(c) and 24 CFR §982.516(a) require PHAs to obtain third-party verification, or document in the tenant file why third-party verification was not available, during mandatory reexaminations or recertifications of family composition and income.
-24 CFR §5.233(a)(2) requires PHAs to use EIV as a third-party source to verify tenant employment and income information during mandatory reexaminations or recertifications of family composition of family composition and income in accordance with §5.236 and administrative guidance issued by HUD.
-PIH Notice 2018-18 describes the required verification hierarchy process PHAs must follow.
-HUD understands that documentation may be difficult to obtain as a result of the COVID-19 pandemic.
-PHAs are also facing challenges with securely accessing HUD systems while many if not all staff are working remotely.
+Further, 24 CFR §5.233(a)(2) requires PHAs to use EIV as a third-party source to verify tenant employment and income information during mandatory reexaminations or recertifications of family composition and administrative guidance issued by HUD.
+Notice PIH 2018-18 describes the required verification hierarchy process PHAs must follow.
+HUD understands that documentation may be difficult to obtain as a result of the COVID-19 pandemic and remains aware that PHAs are also facing challenges with securely accessing HUD systems while many if not all staff are working remotely.

-To address these challenges, HUD is waiving the requirements to use the income hierarchy described by PIH Notice 2018-18 and will allow PHAs to forgo third-party income verification requirements for annual reexaminations, including the use of EIV, if the PHA wishes to conduct the annual recertification rather than delaying the family's annual recertification (as permitted under PH and HCV-2 above).
+To address these challenges, HUD is waiving the requirements to use the income hierarchy described by Notice PIH 2018-18 and will allow PHAs to forgo third-party income verification requirements for annual reexaminations, including the use of EIV, if the PHA wishes to conduct the annual recertification rather than delaying the family's annual recertification (as permitted under PH and HCV-2 above).